paulotto/LaTeXTrans/README.md

 base_url = " " #base url of the API
 ```

-You can connect to services such as OpenAI, DeepSeek, Claude, or your own hosted LLMs that follow the OpenAI-compatible API format.
+You can connect to services such as OpenAI, DeepSeek, Claude, or your own hosted LLMs.

 ## 🚀 Usage